 Investment income includes dividends, interest income, and realized gains or losses on the sale of portfolio investments.
 Unrealized gains and losses on investments from unrestricted grants, unrestricted donations, and endowments are recognized in the accumulated remeasurement gains and losses until settlement.
 Once realized, these gains and losses are recognized as revenue or expense in the consolidated statement of operations.
-Investment income from restricted grants and donations is recognized as deferred revenue when the terms for use create a liability, and is recognized as revenue in the consolidated statement of operations when the terms of the grants or donations are met.
+Investment income from restricted grants and donations is recognized as deferred revenue when the terms for use create a liability, and is recognized as revenue in the consolidated statement of operations are met.